ufownl/lua-resty-mcp/README.md

 ### client:read\_resource

-`syntax: res, err = client:read_resource(uri[, timeout[, progress_cb]])`
+`syntax: res, err, rpc_err = client:read_resource(uri[, timeout[, progress_cb]])`

 Read a specific resource from the MCP server.

 A successful call returns a dict-like Lua table that contains the content of the resource.
-Otherwise, it returns `nil` and a string describing the error.
+Otherwise, it returns `nil` and a string describing the error, along with an additional RPC error object if the error originated from the peer responding to the RPC request.

 The 3rd argument of this method `progress_cb`, is the callback to receive the progress of this request.
 It could be defined as follows: